-Nominations for the RHS People Awards are currently closed and will
+Nominations for the 2020 RHS People Awards are now closed

 The Victoria Medal of Honour